Exclusive Brethren

 The Exclusive Brethren are a subset of the Christian evangelical movement generally described as the Plymouth Brethren.
 They are distinguished from the Open Brethren from whom they separated in 1848.

-The Exclusive Brethren are now divided into a number of groups, most of which differ on minor points of doctrine or practice.
-Perhaps the best-known of these, mainly through media attention, is the Raven-Taylor-Hales group, now known as the Plymouth Brethren Christian Church, which maintains the doctrine of uncompromising separation from the world based on their interpretation of 2 Corinthians 6 and 2 Timothy 2, believing that attendance at the Communion Service, the 'Lord's Supper', governs and strictly limits their relationship with others, even other Brethren groups.
+The Exclusive Brethren are now spread into a number of locations, most of which differ on minor points of doctrine or practice.
+One organization that originated from the Exclusive Brethen, made famous through media attention, is the Raven-Taylor-Hales group, now known as the Plymouth Brethren Christian Church, which maintains the doctrine of uncompromising separation from the world based on their interpretation of 2 Corinthians 6 and 2 Timothy 2, believing that attendance at the Communion Service, the 'Lord's Supper', governs and strictly limits their relationship with others, even other Brethren groups.